How Sexual Harassment Affects Employee Well-Being and Organizational Culture

 Mental distress often translates into physical symptoms.
 Employees who are harassed at work frequently report:

-These health issues don’t just affect the individual—they contribute to increased sick days, reduced productivity, and higher healthcare costs for organizations.
-Over time, these struggles may also push employees to reconsider their job situation, affecting their financial and career stability.
+These health issues lead to more sick days, lower performance, and higher healthcare costs for organizations.
+Over time, the stress may also make employees question their job security, affecting both their financial well-being and career direction.

 Career Disruptions and Economic Consequences